gpjmartin/fs1/tpch/README.md

 All other tables are created using a CREATE TABLE XXX AS SELECT syntax (just one operation). </br>
 Approx 1.2TB of data is read from the TPCH Tables.
 LINEITEM is ~850GB at source.</br>

+**Note:** The sf10000 schema can be set in the parameter section in the sf1000.sh script also.
+This will read approx 12TB of data from the SF10000 schema to generate the data on Object Storage.</br>

 ## File Formats: